Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 ## Edit a channel

-After you have created a channel, you can edit its name, description or and key.
+After you have created a channel, you can edit its name, description and key.

 ### Prerequisites